Cambodia: Khmer Republic (1970–1975)

 On New Year's Day 1975, Communist troops launched an offensive which, in 117 days, led to the collapse of the Khmer Republic.
 Simultaneous attacks around the perimeter of Phnom Penh pinned down Republican forces, while other CPK units overran fire bases controlling the vital lower Mekong resupply route.
-A US-funded airlift of ammunition and rice ended when Congress refused additional aid for Cambodia.
-The Lon Nol government in Phnom Penh surrendered on 17 April 1975, 5 days after the US mission evacuated Cambodia.
+A U.S.-funded airlift of ammunition and rice ended when Congress refused additional aid for Cambodia.
+The Lon Nol government in Phnom Penh surrendered on 17 April 1975, 5 days after the U.S. mission evacuated Cambodia.

 Khmer Rouge regime (1975–1979)

 Rooms of the Tuol Sleng Genocide Museum contain thousands of photos taken by the Khmer Rouge of their victims.